orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-parallel just means composing boundaries of either terminals, or initials.

 `.self`: What is our current position? (can dynamically change) - "Moving an abstraction layer lower - what's inside?"

 `.initial/.terminal`